 Supplemental Security Income - This program, also known as SSI or Title 16 benefits, is a “needs-based” program in which individuals with little or no resources or assets may receive disability benefits.
 The medical criteria for SSI eligibility is the same as that used for disability insurance benefit — a physical or mental impairment which prevents you from working at a “substantial” gainful level, and the condition has existed or is expected to exist for at least a 12 month period.

-An eligible SSI claimant is entitled to receive a federal maximum amount of $674 from the SSA, with an additional supplementary amount from the state.
+An eligible SSI claimant is entitled to receive a federal maximum amount of $674 from the Social Security Administration, with an additional supplementary amount from the state.
 This amount may vary depending on which state you live and the claimant’s living situation.
 There is no retroactive eligibility for SSI benefits: benefits can go back only to the month in which the claim was filed.

 Unlike the disability insurance benefit, there is no five-month waiting period for entitlement to SSI, so your eligibility would begin the month in which you filed your claim or were determined to be disabled, whichever is later.
 A claim for SSI benefits can also be filed on behalf of any minor children with a disability; however, as with Adult SSI claims, to be entitled to SSI benefits the household income must be below certain limits.

 - Disabled Adult Child - This program provides disability benefits to adult children of deceased or disabled parents.
 In addition to the medical requirement that you have a physical or mental impairment which prevents you from working at a “substantial” gainful level, and the condition has existed or is expected to exist for at least a 12 month period, you must also show that your condition has existed and has been disabling since before your 22nd birth date.